electric-sheep-co/arduino-redis/README.md

 # Arduino Redis Library

-An Arduino library for Redis that works on ESP8266.
-It supports get, set, publish, subscribe.
+An Arduino library for Redis.
+It currently supports get, set & publish.

 ### Examples

 - Pub_Sub: An example of pub/sub application with the Redis library.
 - Simple: Open the connection, set and get a key then close the connection.

-### Question
+### Questions

-If you have any question please open an issue.
+If you have any questions please open an issue.

-### Work in progress

-- Subscribe function.